 Marks was impressive as usual, rushing 15 times for 94 yards and 3 touchdowns along with 5 catches for 48 yards.

-A USC defense that was missing four of its five starters in the secondary -- on top of earlier attrition like transfer-bound defensive tackle Bear Alexander, linebacker and early-season defensive MVP Eric Gentry (redshirting after multiple concussions) and top edge rusher Anthony Lucas (season-ending injury -- did enough to keep Rutgers (4-4, 1-4) at bay.
+A USC defense that was missing four of its five starters in the secondary -- on top of earlier attrition like transfer-bound defensive tackle Bear Alexander, linebacker and early-season defensive MVP Eric Gentry (redshirting after multiple concussions) and top edge rusher Anthony Lucas (season-ending injury) -- did enough to keep Rutgers (4-4, 1-4) at bay.

 But the story of the night was Lemon, who delivered the jolt these Trojans needed -- time and time again.

-He finished with 4 catches for a career-high 134 yards and a touchdown -- a 40-yard catch-and-run to cap the scoring late in the third quarter -- and also had 122 yards on 3 kickoff returns, including an 80-yarder in the first quarter that set up one of Marks' 3 TDs runs and an early 14-3 lead.
+He finished with 4 catches for a career-high 134 yards and a touchdown -- including a 40-yard catch-and-run touchdown to cap the scoring late in the third quarter -- and also had 122 yards on 3 kickoff returns, including an 80-yarder in the first quarter that set up one of Marks' 3 TDs runs and an early 14-3 lead.

 "I thought he just made some really competitive catches, some big plays after the catch, just playing fast, playing confident," coach Lincoln Riley said.
 "It was kind of his night when the ball found him, and he made some really good, aggressive plays, so he just continues to improve as a player."

-This was actually the third straight game Lemon had led the Trojans in catches as his role has expanded since his return from a Week 4 injury that cost him 1.5 games.
+This was actually the third straight game Lemon has led the Trojans in catches as his role has expanded since his return from a Week 4 injury that cost him 1.5 games.
 He has 18 catches for 296 yards over the last three games and now leads the Trojans overall with 378 receiving yards.

 It sure looks like the sophomore has established himself as USC's No. 1 WR at this point -- which comes as no surprise to his teammates.